Tangent-H/EE326-Digital-Image-Processing-Lab/Lab2/report/report.md

 ## 2.1 Nearest Neighbor Interpolation

 Nearest neighbor interpolation is perhaps the most straightforward and also the fastest interpolation method.
 The most important part of the nearest neighbor interpolation is pixel mapping.
-As shown in figure \ref{}, the index of the interpolated image (in brown) can be mapped into the index of the original image (in green). **Note that the grid points represent pixels.**
+As shown in figure ref, the index of the interpolated image (in brown) can be mapped into the index of the original image (in green). **Note that the grid points represent pixels.**

 ![nearest_mapping](./assets/nearest_mapping.jpg)